 - Codeine containing products

 SafeScript monitors all prescriptions for these medicines regardless of whether they receive a PBS subsidy or are private, non-PBS prescriptions.
+SafeScript monitors based on the practice details, not the provider or patient details.

-How to enable SafeScript in MediRecords
+How to Enable SafeScript in MediRecords

 You will need to register for an account with SafeScript before enabling this feature in MediRecords.